doughmination/dotfiles/readme.md

 This licence does not grant permission to use any trademarks, trade names, service marks, or logos associated with CloveTwilight3.

-“Doughmination System®” is a registered trademark in the United Kingdom.
+“Doughmination System®” is a registered trademark in the United Kingdom [UK00004263144].
 Use of this trademark in connection with the Software, derivative works, or any related products or services requires express written authorisation from the trademark owner.

 ---